 - Describe how your training and experience have prepared you to work in cardiology/ A&E / (or whatever the job is)?

 Get the essential tips for your first job interview in Canada.

-While the job outlook looks much better for nurses than many other occupations, landing that next opportunity as an RN in Canada requires extra effort for newcomers.
+While the job outlook looks much better for nurses than in many other occupations, landing that next opportunity as an RN in Canada requires extra effort for newcomers.

-- Use your resources including professional organizations and LinkedIn and other networking tools to identify organization insiders, such as nurse recruiters, nurse supervisors, health unit coordinators, and peers at the RN, LPN, CNA or NAR levels to learn about the particular and emerging needs of that organization, at that level, and in that immediate environment.
+- Use your resources including professional organizations and LinkedIn and other networking tools to identify organization insiders, such as nurse recruiters, nurse supervisors, health unit coordinators, and peers at the RN, LPN, CNA, or NAR levels to learn about the particular and emerging needs of that organization, at that level, and in that immediate environment.